30 Tricky QA Interview Questions and Answers in 2023

 The five dimensions of risk are as follows:

 i.
-Schedule: Unrealistic timelines, such as trying to build a large piece of software in a single day.
+Schedule: Unrealistic timelines, such as building a large piece of software in a single day.

 ii.
 Client: Unclear requirements, changing requirements, and ambiguous requirements descriptions.